cmonty/reading-list/readme.md

 [**The Big Web Show**][2] by Jeffery Zeldman and Dan Benjamin

-> Mostly and interview show where Jeffery converses with someone doing something totally innovative on the web using standards.
+> Mostly an interview show where Jeffery converses with someone doing something totally innovative on the web using standards.
 Awesome to keep current on the ever-changing technologies on the web.

 [**Talk Show**][3] by John Gruber and Dan Benjamin